ptarmiganlabs/butler-ctrl-q-public/README.md

 ### Performance

 All tasks in the target Sense server are loaded into Control-Q. This has been tested on servers with hundreds of tasks, but just querying Sense and then transfering the results to Control-Q does take a while.
+As an example, in one case 250 tasks on a single-node QSEoW server takes 10-15 seconds to download and another few seconds to render as network charts.
+The table views are typically quicker to update than the network view.

 The network view of task relations needs some optimisations as it's today a bit slow for large datasets (hundreds of tasks).
 Still very much useful, but this is an area where improvements can be expected in future versions.

 ### Trademarks and legalese

-Butler Control-Q is an application developed by Ptarmigan Labs.
+Butler Control-Q is an application developed by Ptarmigan Labs AB.
 It is an independent add-on to Qlik Sense Enterprise on Windows.

 While lots of effort goes into making Butler Control-Q stable, reliable and safe, the application is provided 'as is' without any express or implied warranty of any kind.

-Full terms and End User License Agreement [here]().
+Full terms and End User License Agreement [here](https://github.com/ptarmiganlabs/butler-control-q-public/blob/main/eula.md).

 ## Sample screen shots